Ruth Westheimer, MD Appointed the Country's First Loneliness Ambassador

 Governor Kathy Hochul named the media personality and sex therapist affectionately known as “Dr. Ruth”, to the post in a press release earlier this week.
 The beloved 95-year-old celebrity accepted the honorary title saying, “Hallelujah!
 I got off the phone with Governor Hochul yesterday afternoon.
 She called to ask me to serve as the very first Honorary Ambassador to Loneliness in the nation.
 I am deeply honored and promised the Governor that I will work day and night to help New Yorkers feel less lonely!”

 Westheimer is the first to hold such a title in the US, but not the first in the world.
-Back in 2018, Britain appointed a Minister of Loneliness to address a report showing more than nine million British citizens felt a sense of isolation some or all of the time.
+In 2018, Britain appointed a Minister of Loneliness to address a report showing more than nine million British citizens felt isolated some or all of the time.
 Among its initiatives, the ministry has provided funds to charities to help tackle the problem in local communities.
 It recently launched social media tools focused on individual outreach as well.

 Loneliness is as Deadly as a Disease